 The lawyer’s general reputation in the legal community

 The location of the law firm and how accessible it is to you

-How much time they will dedicate to your case and how they will charge for their services
+How much time will they dedicate to your case, and how will they charge for their services

 Whether or not they practice defending mail fraud cases or other crimes